 Manual trading has had variable returns, yielding a slight net gain, but this is no guarantee of future performance due to the lack of a reusable fully codified strategy.

 The most successful method is the hybrid combination of a human and a machine working together in real-time, which has performed very well over the testing time period.
 The human (me) innovates and modifies ideas from large volumes of data processed by the algorithm, as directed by me.
-The semi-automated algorithm then dispassionately executes the trading plan exactly in the lifespan of the strategy, monitoring every market tick instantly every moment of every day.
+The semi-automated algorithm then dispassionately executes the trading plan in the lifespan of the strategy, instantly and precisely processing every market tick, every moment of every day.